Skip to content

 Charge Cycle

 A battery charge cycle is started when the battery SoC or voltage falls below the respective stop threshold.
 The charge cycle completes when the battery SoC or voltage reaches the respective start threshold.
+While in a charge cycle, the DPL will not drain the battery.

 Discharge Cycle

 The battery is or was charged to or beyond the start threshold.
 The discharge cycle ends when the battery SoC or voltage reaches the respective stop threshold.
+While in a discharge cycle, the DPL drains the battery to match the household consumption.

 Voltage Measurements